and desire for a child

 Expenses for a spermiogram average 100 to 200 €.
 If you have difficulties conceiving or if your gynecologist has recommended semen analysis, there is a fair chance that your health insurance will meet the costs.

 Prior to Analysis

-For the sake of validity semen is gathered after two to three days of abstinence.
+For the sake of validity, semen is gathered after two to three days of abstinence.
 The specimen is collected directly into a sterile container.
 It is not recommendable to use normal condoms for semen collection, as most condoms contain sperm-harming substances that may cause mortification of spermatozoa.
 However, if you prefer to gather semen during intercourse special uncoated condoms are available.
 The semen specimen has to be analyzed in a laboratory about 30 minutes to one hour after collection.
 A prolonged waiting period or cooling down of the ejaculate may harm the sperm cells.
 Therefore analysis should commence straight after liquefaction of semen, which usually occurs after 15 to 30 minutes.
-Analysis focuses on microscopic assessment of sperm cells regarding their concentration, motility and shape.
+The analysis focuses on the microscopic assessment of sperm cells regarding their concentration, motility, and shape.

 Spermiogram: Values According to WHO

-Usually WHO (world health organisation) guidelines are used for spermiogram assessment.
+Usually, WHO (world health organization) guidelines are used for spermiogram assessment.

 These reference values for the examination of the ejaculate (spermiogram) are revised and redefined at regular intervals by the WHO World Health Organization.
 They are based on the results of the investigations of fertile men.
 In the spring of 2010, the 5th edition of the “WHO laboratory manual for the examination and processing of human semen” was published and brought some new ideas with regard to the reference values.

 It is important to note that these are not standard values, which can be automatically determined by male infertility.
 Even men with a poorer sperm quality can get children.
 The WHO parameters, however, represent a worldwide valid guideline for the assessment of male fertility and allow a standardized and comparable assessment.